 (a) undertake audit reviews, including project reviews, at the request of Council;

 (b) monitor the implementation of agreed audit recommendations;

 (c) discuss within the committee any matters the external or internal auditors wish to raise, in the absence of University officers where necessary;

 (d) satisfy itself that, where non-audit services are provided by the external or internal auditors at the request of the University, the independence and objectivity of the external or internal audit service (as appropriate) has not been affected by the extent or nature of that additional work;

 (e) promote co-ordination between the internal and external auditors;

-(7) in the presence of the external auditors, review, and report to Council on, the draft annual financial statements from an audit perspective, including the external audit opinion, the statement of members' responsibilities, the statement of internal control and risk management, and any relevant issue raised in the external auditors' management letter, in accordance with HEFCE's Accounts Directions;
+(7) in the presence of the external auditors, review, and report to Council on, the draft annual financial statements from an audit perspective, including the external audit opinion, the statement of members’ responsibilities, the statement of internal control and risk management, and any relevant issue raised in the external auditors’ management letter, in accordance with Accounts Directions issued by the Office for Students;

 (8) seek assurance from the colleges:

 (a) as to the proper use and control of the public and publicly-accountable funds transferred from the University to the colleges; and

 (b) that appropriate arrangements are in place concerning the delivery of value for money in relation to those funds;